 See how Indigenous Tourism BC suggests celebrating, including visiting Indigenous experiences whose doors are open.
 Please be sure to follow and respect all guidelines in place for travel from the provincial government as well as from the community you are visiting.
 HelloBC has some reminders for recreational travel.
 Explore Indigenous Tourism BC here.

-CFNR, Canada's First Nations Radio, has a video on their website and will be holding a walk at 2 pm on September 30, 2021.
+CFNR, Canada's First Nations Radio, has videos on their website and will livestream a walk organized by the Tears to Hope Society at 2 pm on September 30, 2021.

 The Truth and Reconciliation Commission ran from 2008–2015 and provided those directly or indirectly affected by the legacy of the Indian Residential Schools policy with an opportunity to share their stories and experiences.
 The National Centre for Truth and Reconciliation has become the permanent archive for the statements, documents, and other materials the Commission gathered, and its library and collections are the foundation for ongoing learning and research.
 The Truth and Reconciliation Commission's final report details 94 calls to action.
 The National Day for Truth and Reconciliation is a direct response to Call to Action 80, which called for a federal statutory day of commemoration.